When A1C Is Up, Erectile Function Is Down

 "High A1C levels mean the person is either prediabetic or not controlling their diabetes well, and diabetes is one of the biggest causes of erectile dysfunction," said Jesse Mills, M.D., director of the Men's Clinic at UCLA and author of "A Field Guide to Men's Health."

-How do you control A1C levels?
+How do you control A1C levels and prevent erectile dysfunction?

-The study's authors further noted the association between A1C levels and severe ED was most pronounced among men diagnosed with diabetes for six years or longer.
+The study's authors further noted the association between A1C levels and severe erectile issues was most pronounced among men diagnosed with diabetes for six years or longer.
 This indicates the longer you have high blood sugar levels, the more nerve damage—neuropathy—is likely to occur, causing a greater negative effect on erectile function.

 However, if you start thinking long term and try to develop a lifestyle committed to lowering your blood sugar, you can stave off the worst effects of elevated blood sugar levels and diabetes on your erections.